NDR008/VSCodePSX/README.md

 2.1.
 If you are familiar with git, clone this repo, if not just download the repo as a zip.
 ![Download](./images/downloadzip.png)
 2.2.
-Download the magic psyq library from here: <https://psx.arthus.net/sdk/Psy-Q/psyq-4.7-converted-full.7z>
+Download the magic psyq library from here: <https://psx.arthus.net/sdk/Psy-Q/psyq-4.7-converted-full.7z> (you will need 7zip if you do not have it yet...)
 2.3.
 Unzip the contents into the ```third_party\psyq``` folder (be careful, there is already one file: inline_n.h inside ```third_party\psyq\include``` - do not lose it by overwriting the "include" folder from the the zip in step 2.2 over the existing "include").

 # Steps for Windows natively setup (Method 1)